Tailored, independent professional agronomy advice backed by research and development.

 From a family farming operation in Euston, Albert has a hands on approach to agronomy.
 Graduating in 2015 after completing a Bachelor of Agricultural Science, Albert completed an internship with Dow AgroSciences focusing on wheat and canola breeding and Ag Chemical research and development.
 Albert’s areas of specialisation include Agricultural Systems, Sustainable Agriculture, Broad Acre Production, Weeds and Pesticides, Integrated Pest Management, Livestock Management and Crop Agronomy.

-Formally district agronomist with NSW DPI since 1997, Rachael has specialised skills in both irrigated and dryland agronomy and research.
+Formally district agronomist with NSW DPI (1997 to 2013), Rachael has specialised skills in both irrigated and dryland agronomy and research.
 Rachael’s intimate knowledge of all aspects of agronomy and the issues associated with various industries have allowed her to fall into the role of research manager comfortably.
 Rachael is well known in the region for her work in crops such as rice and faba beans where she has been able to develop management and extension strategies that have led to significant gains in profitability and sustainability.